|~70km NE of Perth, Western Australia

-The Gonneville Nickel-Copper-Platinum Group Element (Ni-Cu-PGE) Project is a pre-development project located on Chalice-owned farmland, ~70km north-east of Perth in Western Australia.
+The Gonneville Nickel-Copper-Platinum Group Element (Ni-Cu-PGE) is a pre-development project located on Chalice-owned farmland, in Western Australia.
 The Project is centred on the Gonneville Deposit – a significant greenfield mineral discovery by Chalice’s geologists in early 2020.

-The Gonneville Deposit hosts a rare mix of critical green metals required for decarbonisation, such as nickel, copper, cobalt, palladium and platinum.
-Large-scale deposits like Gonneville are very rare and therefore have high strategic value, as current production of these metals is dominated by Russia and South Africa.
+The Gonneville Resource hosts a rare mix of critical green metals required for decarbonisation and urbanisation, such as nickel, copper, cobalt, palladium and platinum.
+Largescale deposits like Gonneville are very rare and therefore have high strategic value, as current production of PGE metals is dominated by Russia and South Africa.

-Given the scale of the Resource and in response to continued strong strategic interest in the Gonneville Project, Chalice commenced a formal strategic partnering process in 2023.
+The Company recently completed a Scoping Study for the Gonneville Project, which outlined a new long-life, low-cost, low-carbon green metals mine in Western Australia with the potential to deliver strong financial returns and regional benefits, plus significant upside.
+In response to continued strong strategic interest in the Gonneville Project, Chalice commenced a formal strategic partnering process in 2023.
 Chalice anticipates that a strategic partner (or partners) with complementary technical, marketing and financial capability may assist with the development of Gonneville and influence the optimal development strategy to maximise shareholder value.

 Chalice recognises the need to develop the Gonneville Project sustainably and responsibly, with a best practice approach to environmental, social and cultural heritage management.
 Chalice is currently continuing exploration and resource definition drilling as well as studies to determine the feasibility of the Project.